Critical perturbation sizes for preserving decay rates in solutions of perturbed nonlinear differential equations: Discussion of hypothesis; statement of main results

 from which we see as $t\to\infty$ that $F^{-1}(t)^2\exp(1/F^{-1}(t))\sim t$.
 Since $\log$ preserves the asymptotic order, this implies that $2\log F^{-1}(t)+\frac{1}{F^{-1}(t)}\sim \log t$ as $t\to\infty$, and since the second term is dominant on the left hand side as $t\to \infty$, this gives

 Thus \eqref{eq.Finvhyperpres} holds.
 However, the non--unit limits in \eqref{eq.Finvaspliminf} and \eqref{eq.Finvasplimsup} means that $F^{-1}$ does not satisfy these limits.

 With some intuition about hypotheses on $f$ now given, we can discuss the main results of the paper.
+They are mostly proven (and sometimes restated) in Chapter 6.
 They give (essentially) necessary and sufficient conditions under which the asymptotic rate of decay of solutions of the perturbed equations are inherited from those of \eqref{eq.ode}.
-We consider first the deterministic equation \eqref{eq.odepert}.

-\begin{theorem} Suppose that $f$ is an increasing and odd function and is continuous.
+We consider first the deterministic equation \eqref{eq.odepert}. \begin{theorem} Suppose that $f$ is an increasing and odd function and is continuous.
 Suppose further it obeys the properties \eqref{eq.fasypres} and \eqref{eq.fasypresmu}.
 Suppose further that $g$ is continuous, and that it is known that $x(t)\to 0$ as $t\to\infty$.
 Then the following statements are equivalent \begin{itemize} \item[(a)] The functions $f$ and $g$ obey

 \item[(b)] There is $\lambda\in \{-1,0,1\}$ such that